Sixth forms

 • a vocational course

-You can find details about these and other courses on further education courses.
+You can find details about these and other courses on types of further education courses.

 A tall Newcastle College building with a large paved area in front.